-Michaelle C. Solages, a third-term legislator, is a lifelong resident of Elmont.
+Michaelle C. Solages, a fourth-term legislator, is a lifelong resident of Elmont.
 She was elected to represent the 22nd Assembly in November of 2012.
 Michaelle was the first person of Haitian descent to be elected into the New York State Legislature.
 The daughter of a retired New York City police officer and a U.S. Army veteran, Michaelle is more than honored to represent the diverse communities of the 22nd Assembly District in the New York State Legislature.

 A leading activist in childcare, Michaelle is the former Chair of the Assembly Subcommittee on Child Product Safety.
 Also a leading advocate of early learning education, Michaelle was chosen to serve as one of three New York State fellows at the 2014 National Conference of State Legislatures.
-Her appointment came as a direct result of her powerful stance on integrating Mathematics, Science, and Music into the Kindergarten to 3rd grade curriculum
+Her appointment came as a direct result of her powerful stance on integrating Mathematics, Science, and Music into the Kindergarten to 3rd-grade curriculum

 A woman truly dedicated to the cause, she has allocated thousands of dollars in grants to the local school districts within the 22nd District.
 She also provided grants to organizations providing educational programs, such as local libraries.
-Michaelle has continued to advocate for Nassau County’s middle class and small businesses by fighting to lower property taxes, and increase public transportation services on Long Island.
+Michaelle has continued to advocate for Nassau County’s middle class and small businesses by fighting to lower property taxes and increase public transportation services on Long Island.

-In her time in the legislature, Michaelle has been honored with numerous awards including: LIPC’s Long Islander Who Has Made a Difference Award, Recognition of Outstanding Public Service to the Dedication of Elmont and Surrounding Communities Award, The New York Library Association Senator Hugh Farley Outstanding Advocate for Libraries Award and The New York City Breastfeeding Council’s 2017 Breastfeeding Champion Award.
+In her time in the legislature, Michaelle has been honored with numerous awards including LIPC’s Long Islander Who Has Made a Difference Award, Recognition of Outstanding Public Service to the Dedication of Elmont and Surrounding Communities Award, The New York Library Association Senator Hugh Farley Outstanding Advocate for Libraries Award and The New York City Breastfeeding Council’s 2017 Breastfeeding Champion Award.